AnimeSwap/docs/docs/tutorial/what_is_animeswap.md

 ## Protocol, Interface, Labs

-- **AnimeSwap Labs**: The team which developed the AnimeSwap protocol, along with the web interface.
+- **AnimeSwap Labs**: The company which developed the AnimeSwap protocol, along with the web interface.
 - **The AnimeSwap Protocol**: A suite of persistent, non-upgradable smart contracts that together create an automated market maker, a protocol that facilitates peer-to-peer market making and swapping of ERC-20 tokens on the Ethereum blockchain.
 - **The AnimeSwap Interface**: A web interface that allows for easy interaction with the AnimeSwap protocol.
 The interface is only one of many ways one may interact with the AnimeSwap protocol.